SystemVerilog: Procedural blocks

 Electronic design automation (EDA) tools can verify the design's intent by checking that the hardware model does not violate any block usage semantics.
 For example, the new blocks restrict assignment to a variable by allowing only one source, whereas Verilog's always block permitted assignment from multiple procedural sources.

 Interfaces

 For small designs, the Verilog port compactly describes a module's connectivity with the surrounding environment.
 But major blocks within a large design hierarchy typically possess port counts in the thousands.
 SystemVerilog introduces concept of interfaces to both reduce the redundancy of port-name declarations between connected modules, as well as group and abstract related signals into a user-declared bundle.
-Additional concept is modport, that shows direction of logic connections.
+An additional concept is modport, which shows the direction of logic connections.